-- Represented life insurance trade association as amicus curiae in the Delaware Supreme Court.
-Assisted life insurance companies in obtaining decision by Delaware Supreme Court holding stranger-originated life insurance (STOLI) illegal and against public policy and permitting life insurance companies to challenge STOLI policies as void ab initio after the expiration of the two-year statutory contestability period.
+- Represented a life insurance trade association as amicus curiae in the Delaware Supreme Court.
+Assisted life insurance companies in obtaining a decision by the Delaware Supreme Court holding stranger-originated life insurance (STOLI) illegal and against public policy, and permitting life insurance companies to challenge STOLI policies as void ab initio after the expiration of the two-year statutory contestability period.

 - Assisted in successfully defending a major alarm service company in actions seeking damages for losses sustained as the result of the alarm company’s alleged gross negligence and breach of contract.

-- Part of the team that prosecuted claims for approximately $1.2 billion on behalf of JPMorgan Chase Bank against 11 insurance companies over surety bonds written in connection with transactions that the bank entered into with Enron Corp.
+- Member of the team that prosecuted claims for approximately $1.2 billion on behalf of JPMorgan Chase Bank, against 11 insurance companies over surety bonds written in connection with transactions that the bank entered into with Enron Corp.
 A favorable settlement was achieved after closing arguments following a month-long trial.

 Represented a child and parent in an action against the New York City Department of Education under the Individuals with Disabilities Education Improvement Act.